abhidata1/Churn/README.md

-# Telco Customer Churn Analysis
+# Customer Churn Analysis
 ## Overview:
 This repository provides an end-to-end machine learning workflow to predict customer churn in a telecommunications company using Databricks.
 The notebook includes data ingestion, preprocessing, feature engineering, model training, evaluation, and visualization of results.
 It demonstrates a comparison of multiple classification models including Logistic Regression, Random Forest, Support Vector Machines, k-Nearest Neighbors, and Gradient Boosting.

 ## Files and Structure:
 notebook.ipynb: The main Databricks notebook where all the analysis and modeling are performed.
-README.md: A file explaining the purpose and structure of the repository. data/: Directory (not included here) to hold the WA_Fn-UseC_-Telco-Customer-Churn.csv dataset.
-Make sure the dataset is uploaded to your Azure Blob Storage or other accessible storage.
+README.md: A file explaining the purpose and structure of the repository.
+WA_Fn-UseC_-Telco-Customer-Churn.csv: The dataset used to train and test the churn model, held in Azure Blob Storage

 ## Key Sections in the Notebook